-• A True Random Number Generator (DTRNG) that fulfills the requirements of AIS 31, Class P2.
+- A Deterministic Random Number Generator (DRNG) that fulfills the requirements of AIS 20, Class K3. - A True Random Number Generator (TRNG) that fulfills the requirements of AIS 31, Class P2. - 18 The TOE configuration is summarized in table 1 below: